18 ADHD college accommodations you should ask for

 • Course substitutions

-Your school should have an office named something like Student Accessibility or Disability Services, and most have an outlined process available online.
-This includes forms from you and your practitioner(s) and scheduling a meeting to review what’s appropriate for your circumstances.
+2. Go to your school’s website and look for an office like Student Accessibility or Disability Services.
+Most offices have an outlined process online, including forms from you and your practitioner(s) and scheduling a meeting to review what’s appropriate for your circumstances.

 You can apply for accommodations at any point during your education